galorin/EmpireCrafting/README.md

 ## Getting Started

-(Placeholder for future instructions on how to set up and run the project locally.
-This section would typically include steps for cloning the repository, installing dependencies, and starting the application.)
+This should be talking about how to recreate this and set it up on oyur own machine but I have no clue what to tell you other than git clone, spin up k3s, and try to build the Docker images.
+This is built around a local Docker repo, wom't be found on public repos.

 ---